KeystoneHQ/Keystone-developer-hub/research/ethereum-qr-data-protocol.md

 ## Data transmission protocol

 Since one QR Code can contain a limited size of data, the animated QR Codes should be included for data transmission.The BC-UR defined by BlockchainCommons have published a series data transmission protocol called br-ur.
 It provides a basic method for encoding data to animated QR Code. this EIP will use the bc-ur and extend its current definition. all the data are encoded by CBOR and the CDDL is the data definition language for CBOR.
-For more info about bc-ur, please check out here.
+For more info about bc-ur, please check out (here)[https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2020-005-ur.md].

 ### Setup watch-only wallet by offline signer.
 In order to let a watch-only wallet collect information from blockchain, the offline signer should provide public keys to watch-only wallets which generate addresses from these keys and query info like balance from blockchain.
 Currently most wallet service providers are following BIP-44 to generate the address.

-In this case, offline signers will provide the extended public keys and derivation path.
-An UR Type called `crypto-public-key` defined here to encode these data. and the derivation path will be encoded as `crypto-keypath` which defined in in bc-ur
+In this case, offline signers will provide the extended public keys and derivation path. the UR Type called `crypto-hdkey` will be used to encode these data. and the derivation path will be encoded as `crypto-keypath` which defined in in bc-ur

 #### CDDL for Key Path
 The following specification is written in Concise Data Definition Language [CDDL].